Maserallm/Smash-That-Clicky/README.md

 $ npm install
 ```

-Run the app with node or nodemon from the command line
+Run the app with npm start from the command line

 ```
-$ nodemon server
+$ npm start
 ```

 Open folder in code editor and inspect files.